thuongnvLK/ThuongNV_AutomativeEmbedded/README.md

 This guide outlines the basic steps for creating a new project in Keil µVision, a popular Integrated Development Environment (IDE) for embedded systems development.

-Cài đặt Keil C ARM Package STM32:
+**1. Install Keil C ARM Package for STM32**

+Visit the following link to download the package:

 https://www.keil.arm.com/packs/stm32f1xx_dfp-keil/boards/

+Tài liệu tham khảo: Datasheet, Reference Manual của MCU.

+ST-Link driver.

-**1. µVision Software Packs Download and Install**
+**2. µVision Software Packs Download and Install**

 *   Open the Pack Installer by clicking on its icon: refer to the below image.
 ![Alt text](images/setup4.png)